summitto/pgp-packet-library/README.md

 int main()
 {
     // when constructing a packet we must specify the body type that
-    // is to be contained within the packet, the constructor for the
+    // is to be contained within the packet; the constructor for the
     // packet uses the same pattern a regular std::variant uses when
     // forwarding constructors. the first - unnamed - parameter sets
     // the alternative to construct inside the variant, while others